 to be filed within a specified time period under Section 473 of the Code of Civil Procedure, the period within which the action or motion to set aside the voluntary declaration of paternity must be filed shall commence on the date that the court makes an initial order for custody, visitation, or child support based upon a voluntary declaration of paternity.”
 Family Code 7575(c)(1).
 It therefore appears to be clear that the POP declaration set aside may be extended in time past the two-year mark if it is to be served as the basis for “an initial order for custody, visitation or child support.”
 Most LCSAs seem to want to ignore the latter part of 7646(b)(1).
 Why?
 Regardless of whether it is expediency or lack of competence, the legislature would not provide for these additional safeguards if it did not intend to do so.
 All of these technicalities serve as a reminder that though on their face they may appear to be simple issues, they are anything but.
 Asserting your rights early and competently are the best ways of protecting your interests.

-H. William Edgar is the principal attorney at the Law Offices of H. William Edgar with offices in Riverside, Temecula, and Anaheim, covering all of Southern California.
+H. William Edgar is the principal attorney at the Law Offices of H. William Edgar with offices in Riverside, Temecula, Anaheim, and Palm Desert, covering all of Southern California.
 Call (888) 251-9618 for a free consultation.